aidanmontare-edu/wwv-multipath/README.md

 ## Setup

 1. Connect all the things.
+Install the dependencies.
 2. Get the oscilloscope triggering happily off the PPS signal.
 Verify you can see the second ticks arriving (as in image above).
 3. Run `collect.py`, and data should start flowing!